Do you want to get your hands on an Oracle Database but don’t know how? Here are 5 ways to get you going.

-If you want to have an Oracle Database on your machine instead, but don’t want to worry about setup and configuration, the Oracle provided Docker images are a good choice.
-All you need is to install Docker on your machine (Mac or Windows), build an image one time from Oracle’s Docker GitHub repo and Docker will take care of the rest.
+If you want to have an Oracle Database on your machine instead, but don’t want to worry about setup and configuration, the Oracle provided Docker or container images are a good choice.
+All you need is to install Docker, Podman or an equivalent on your machine (Mac or Windows) and pull the Oracle Database image from Oracle’s Container Registry.
 From then on, all you have to remember is:

 docker start oracle

 Docker is great for running one or many instances and versions of an Oracle Database on your machine without having to know how to operate (start/stop/setup) them.
 What you end up with is still a full-fledged Oracle Database.

 Vagrant box VM